-I’ve emphasized that women need more than what traditional or typical women’s things (ministries, books, devotionals, etc) have tended to focus on in the past.
-Too often things for women are superficial/light in nature, or have a purely emotional/relational approach, or are focused entirely on a women’s role as wife/mother/housewife.
+I’ve emphasized that women need more than what traditional or typical women’s things have tended to provide in the past.
+Too often things for women are superficial/light in nature, or have a purely emotional/relational approach, or focus entirely on a women’s role as wife/mother/housewife.
 Note that I put in bold the two words need more.
 It is not that an emotional/relational approach is bad or should be obliterated, but women simply need more than this.
+Etc.

 Yet, when emphasizing these things, there is always the risk of misunderstanding.
 Some women feel slighted or condemned.
 Sarah Bessey addresses this in a chapter of her recent book.
 Critiquing certain women’s activities in the church can unfortunately make women who enjoy these activities feel judged or dismissed.
 That is not the intent, as there is a place for these things, but again it is simply that women need more…they need more depth of learning and service.
 The Kingdom of God is at stake.